Coherent-Partners/spark-python-sdk/docs/services.md

 ### Arguments

-The method accepts a string or a `UriParams` object and optional keyword arguments, which include the input data and metadata.
+The method accepts a `str`ing or a `UriParams` object and optional keyword arguments, which include the input data and metadata.
 See the use cases below.

 - **Default inputs**: